By dyeing fabric, you can refresh the color and extend the life of your clothes. In this article, we’ll look at how to use natural dyes for fabrics.

 Did you know, you can also naturally dye eggs for Easter?
 Check out our guide: Natural Egg Dye: Easter Egg Dyeing with Organic Ingredients

-How to Naturally Dye Fabrics
+How to Use Natural Dyes for Fabrics

 In order for the fibers to properly absorb the new color, you’ll need a mordant or fixative, depending on your fabric.
 This is essentially what will bond your fabric and dye together.